Halloween Horrors: 5 Common Injuries During Halloween and How to Avoid Them

 According to the American Academy of Pediatrics, the Halloween season is the 4th most common time where kids get sent to emergency rooms for holiday-related injuries.
 It was also reported that children aged 5 (and under) attained the most injuries compared to other age groups.

-To prevent this from ever happening, one of our leading doctors for urgent care in Crosby will discuss five of the most common Halloween-related injuries and how to avoid them.
+To prevent this from ever happening, one of our leading doctors for urgent care in Baytown will discuss five of the most common Halloween-related injuries and how to avoid them.

 - Hand Injuries from Pumpkin Carving